-What is meant by intermediate consumption?
+What is meant by Intermediate Consumption?

-Output presents the supply of goods and services for consumption, while intermediate consumption shows the demand by industry for the purposes of achieving its output.
+Output presents the supply of goods and services for consumption, while Intermediate consumption shows the demand by industry for the purposes of achieving its output.
 As described above, output may be generalised as being of one of three types: output for final domestic use, output for export, and output used for intermediate use.
 The latter type of use, output for an intermediate use, is described here.

 Intermediate consumption shows the use of products by domestic industry.
-The figures for industries NACE 1 - 98 show the goods and services used by each industry for the purposes of achieving its output.
+The figures for industries NACE 1 - 98 show the total value of the goods and services used by each industry for the purposes of achieving its output.
 The purchases relate to intermediate consumption only, not for final use.